Company A, Arizona Rangers: Arizona Campaign against the California Column

 After the battle at Picacho Pass, Captain Hunter wrote to Governor Baylor, requesting a reinforcement of at least 250 men, with which he felt he could hold Tucson.
 When no reinforcements were forthcoming, Hunter decided to evacuate Tucson.
 Company A left Tucson on May 14, leaving behind a small detachment under the command of Lieutenant James Henry Tevis to watch for the approach of Union forces.

 Unknown to the Confederates, on that same day, the Union California Column finally left its bivouac at the Pima Villages for its final advance on Tucson.
 On May 15, Colonel West and his advance California detachment moved out of the Pima Villages for Tucson, going through Rattlesnake Springs to old Fort Breckenridge, and camped that night in the "Canyon de Oro".
 The next day, May 19, a short march of fifteen miles was made, and the party camped within ten miles of Tucson.
 Early on the morning of the 20th, the command moved forward until it arrived within two miles of the town.
 Captain Emil Fritz, Company B, 1st Cavalry, was ordered take his first platoon to make a detour and come in on the east side of the town; the second platoon, under Juan Francisco Guirado, was to charge in on the north side, while the four companies of infantry were to come in on the road from the west.
 Lieutenant Tevis and his detachment were surprised and almost captured when the Yankee cavalry charged into town on May 20.
 The three California columns arrived at the plaza at the same moment, the cavalry at the charge and the infantry at the double quick, but found no enemy.
 Tevis and his men had managed to escape, and rejoined the main body of Company A a few days later.

 During the retreat to Messilla, Company A clashed twice with the Apache.
-First, in the Battle of Dragoon Springs, where four of its soldiers were killed and some of its stock were lost.
+First, in the First Battle of Dragoon Springs, where four of its soldiers were killed and some of its stock were lost.
 In the Second Battle of Dragoon Springs they had the best of the encounter.